exoplatform/exo-documentation/docs/Backup.rst

           should stop eXo Platform, backup both before restarting.
 All nodes should be stopped if you are running the cluster mode.

+.. warning:: If you use eXo Wallet addon, the folder ``$PLATFORM_TOMCAT_HOME/gatein/conf/codec`` has to be backed up as well.

 .. _FSData:

 File System Data